PsyTeachR/ads-v1/docs/draft/07-tidy.md

 </tbody>
 </table>

 This is in wide format, where each row is a customer, and represents the data from several years.
-This is a really intuitive way for humans to read a table, but it's not as easy for a computer to process it.
+This is a really intuitive way for humans to read a table, but it's not as easy to process with code.

 The same data can be represented in a long format by creating a new column that specifies what `year` the observation is from and a new column that specifies the `totalprice` of that observation.
 This is easier to use to make summaries and plots.